 650 Urban Center

-The Division of Public Administration admits students with undergraduate degrees in a variety of social sciences, as well as in business, the humanities, and sciences.
+The Department of Public Administration admits students with undergraduate degrees in a variety of social sciences, as well as in business, the humanities, and sciences.
 It accepts both full- and part-time students, who have had substantial governmental and nonprofit experience, and who have little or no professional experience.
-To accommodate students who are currently working, the division offers sections of all required courses in the evenings or late afternoons or in intensive weekend formats.
+To accommodate students who are currently working, the department offers sections of all required courses in the evenings or late afternoons or in intensive weekend formats.

 See the graduate program under the Hatfield School of Government for details on the Doctor of Philosophy in Public Affairs and Policy and the Doctor of Philosophy in Health Systems and Policy.